kelleman/career_guidance_system/README.md

-# 🎓 Career Guidance System
+# 🎓 Career Guidance Expert System

-A simple, responsive web application built with **PHP**, **Bootstrap**, and **CSS**, designed to guide students in selecting the most suitable career paths based on their interests and abilities.
+A simple, responsive web application built with **PHP**, **Bootstrap**, and **CSS**, The Career Guidance Expert System is an intelligent web-based application designed to assist secondary school students in Nigeria in identifying suitable university programmes and career paths.
+By analyzing students’ best subjects, learning styles, work preferences, leadership qualities, and interests, the system uses a rule-based expert engine to generate personalized career recommendations.

+This system simplifies the decision-making process for students by mapping their academic strengths and personality traits to relevant career options in fields such as Science, Technology, Arts, Business, and Health.
+It aims to bridge the gap between academic performance and future career choices, ensuring students make informed decisions aligned with their strengths and aspirations.

 ## 🚀 Features